Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback Rate for

 \figurename~\ref{fig:multi_user_slots} shows that the amount of feedback required to schedule $k$ users into $b=k/m$ slots with $m$ users per slot decreases as $m$ increases and $b$ decreases.
 This is because when $b$ is smaller, less information is needed to specify which slot each user should be scheduled in.
 As the theorems above show, if $m$ is large, the saving is about a factor of $O(\log(m)/m)$ for each user.

 This way of scheduling multiple users into the same scheduling slot is not without practical concerns, however.
 When each user is given their own slot, the BS can easily determine which user sent which message.
-However, if $m$ users transmit their payload in the same slot, even if the BS can decode the payloads of the $m$ users, without additional identifying information embedded in the payload, the BS would be unable match users to their payloads.
+However, if $m$ users transmit their payload in the same slot, even if the BS can decode the payloads of the $m$ users, without additional identifying information, potentially embedded in the payload, the BS would be unable match users to their payloads.
 For the set-partition based feedback scheduling scheme, because the users do not know which other users are active and which slots the other active users are being scheduled into, it may take up to $O\left(\log \left(n/b \right)\right)$ additional bits per user for the active users to identify themselves, in effect shifting the $O(\log(n))$ saving in the feedback stage to the payload.
-For this reason, the feedback scheme discussed here for the $m>1$ case serves mostly as an interesting theoretical extension of the previous analysis for the case of $b \geq k$.
+For this reason, the analysis for the case of $m>1$ is most interesting when the BS has a means of distinguishing users that transmit in the same slot.